-The English department came into being in 1947.
+The English Department came into being in 1947.
 Professor Murari Lal with the assistance of Shri Jagdish Saran Mishra established the department with the initiation of Commerce Faculty to impart teaching of English language to commerce graduates.
 B.A. & M. A. Classes were introduced in 1951 and 1957 respectively.
 Professor N.P.
 Gupta became the Head of the Department.
 A number of literary luminaries like Shri R. K. Jalali, (later joined Hans Ranj College, Delhi), Shri G. S. Gupta, Shri R. K. Sharma, Shri R. P. Gupta, Shri B. P. Sharma, Shri B.B.L.
 Agrawal (shifted as Principal of a college), Shri A. K. Mukherji, Shri B. K. Chaturvedi (later joined Air Force), Shri T. Venktesan, Shri H. H. Prasad, Sri P. K. Dixit, Shri S. K. Sharma, Shri M. R. Varshney, Sri D. K. Gupta Sri J. P. Sharma, Shri K. S. Srivastava, Shri Mahesh Puri and Dr. Manoj Kumar Sharma graced the Department.
-After the death of Dr. Manoj Kumar 2014, Dr. Neeta took the charge of the department and is helped by Dr. Gitam Singh (Assistant Professor) and Dr. Neeru Varshney (Mandeya Pravakta).
+After the death of Dr. Manoj Kumar 2014, Dr. Neeta took the charge of the department.

-Student and teacher strength - At present the department has a sanctioned strength of 7 teachers to teach about 500 undergraduate and 150 postgraduate students.
-The teachers shoulder extra workload to ensure proper delivery of instruction as out of 7 teachers, there only three at present.
+Student and teacher strength –At present the department has 7 teachers against the sanctioned strength of 7 teachers to teach about 700 undergraduate and 75 postgraduate students.

 Learning resources – The college library has collection of several rare books.
 Besides this, the departmental library has about 100 books contributed by the teachers, alumni and students.
 These are available for consultation to teachers, postgraduate students and meritorious undergraduate students.